Scary Monsters and Nice Sprites (song): Release and reception

-Chart performance

 In the United States, "Scary Monsters and Nice Sprites" spent fourteen weeks on the Billboard Hot 100, peaking at 69, and also peaked on Billboards Heatseekers Songs at number 3.
 It was certified double platinum by the Recording Industry Association of America with 2 million certified units.
 In Canada, the song received a triple platinum certification by Music Canada with 240,000 certified units.
 In the United Kingdom, the song peaked at 22 on Official Charts Company's UK Dance Singles, receiving a Silver certification by the British Phonographic Industry with 200,000 certified units.

 In Australia, it topped the ARIA Charts's Hitseekers and peaked at 56 on their main singles chart.
 With 140,000 certified sales, it was certified double platinum by the Australian Recording Industry Association.
 In Sweden, it peaked at 20 on Sverigetopplistan's singles chart and placed 50 on their 2011 year-end chart.
 It was certified double platinum by the Swedish Recording Industry Association, with 80,000 certified sales.
 "Scary Monsters and Nice Sprites" appeared in the main charts of France (SNEP) and Norway (VG-lista).
 Based on streaming figures, the song was certified platinum in Denmark by IFPI Danmark, with 1,800,000 certified units.

 Legacy

-"Scary Monsters and Nice Sprites" has been described as a highly influential dubstep and electronic dance music (EDM) song; Valerie Lee of Billboard said that it helped the EDM industry to grow, while Michaelangelo Matos of Rolling Stone Australia said that it brought dubstep to the mainstream.
+"Scary Monsters and Nice Sprites" has been described as a highly influential dubstep and electronic dance music (EDM) song; Valerie Lee of Billboard said that it helped the EDM industry to grow, while Michaelangelo Matos of Rolling Stone said that it brought dubstep to the mainstream.
 Vice said that "it practically made 'the drop' a mainstream term".
 Billboards Kat Bein described it as "a generational classic" and one of the most important Skrillex recordings.
 The song also helped popularize Rachael Nedrow, which is sampled in the track.

 "Scary Monsters and Nice Sprites" has been ranked in multiple lists.
 In 2012, Spin ranked it as the fifth greatest dubstep song of all time.
 In 2014, Pitchfork named it the 186th best song of the decade until then.
 In 2015, Spin named it the second greatest electronic dance music (EDM) anthem of the first half of the 2010s.
-In 2016, Kat Bein chose it as the best song in Skrillex's discography.
+That same year, LA Weekly ranked it the eleventh best dance track in history.
+In 2016, Kat Bein of Billboard chose it as the best song in Skrillex's discography.
 In 2017, Vice ranked it as the best EDM song of all time.
 In 2019, Billboard staff considered it one of the 100 songs that defined the decade and the ninth greatest dance song of the decade.
-In 2022, Rolling Stone Australia named it the 64th greatest dance song of all time.
+In 2022, Rolling Stone named it the 64th greatest dance song of all time.
+In 2025, Billboard named it the 11th best dance song of all time.

 In 2019, a study published in Acta Tropica suggested that playing "Scary Monsters and Nice Sprites" could make Aedes aegypti mosquitoes, which transmit the dengue fever, attack hosts later and less often as well as mate "far less often".
 The song was chosen because it mixes very high and very low frequencies.